AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetimes.rst

 - Tied to the referenced data, not the variable name

-- Exist even when not written
+- Exists even when not written

 ----------------------------------
 Lifetimes and the Borrow Checker